itemarklee/CIO1C04_IOT_PROJECT/README.md

         }
     },
 ```
 #5.
-For AWS Lambda Function (to perform actuation)
+For AWS Lambda Functions (to perform actuation)
-- Purpose: Sets desired state for device (actuation) and updates to Slack for reporting.
+- Function 1: Sets desired state for device (actuation). e.g. tells device from the cloud to unlock door.
   - File: g49_ActuateDoor.py
 - Extract:
 ```